scambier/obsidian-omnisearch/CONTRIBUTING.md

 - Omnisearch is still in its infancy: some important features are missing, and there will be architectural changes.
   - As such, I may refuse your PR simply because it will have to be refactored in a short-ish term

+## "Good First Issue"

+Are you a beginner, looking for a small open source contribution?
+Look at the "[good first issues](https://github.com/scambier/obsidian-omnisearch/labels/good%20first%20issue)".
+Those issues have a limited scope, don't require intricate knowledge of the code, and are easy enough to locate, fix, and test.

+If you wish to work on one of these issues, leave a comment and I'll assign it to you and give you some pointers.

 ## Code guidelines

 - Respect the existing style